Duo integrates with Epic Hyperspace to add two-factor authentication to Epic client logins.

 |DUO_SKEY||Your Duo secret key|

-Save the transform as an MST file and copy that transform along with the DuoEpic.msi installer to your application deployment repository.
+Save the transform as an MST file and copy that transform along with the DuoEpic.msi or DuoEpicHyperdrive.msi installer to your application deployment repository.
+The share with the MST file should not be readable by unprivileged user accounts to prevent exposure of the Duo secret key.

 In the Group Policy Management console, create a new GPO for Duo Epic publishing.
-Navigate to Computer Configuration\Policies\Software Setings\Software installation then right-click and select New > Package.
+Navigate to Computer Configuration\Policies\Software Settings\Software installation then right-click and select New > Package.

 Here's a sample software publishing policy for Duo Authentication for Epic.